 Note For examples, use the Sybase IQ demo database iqdemo.db.
-For installation information, see "The demo database" on page xv.

 '''

 INSERT

 INTO Departments ( DepartmentID, DepartmentName )

 VALUES ( 220, 'Eastern Sales' ) ;

 UPDATE Employees

 SET DepartmentID = 220

 WHERE DepartmentID = 200

 AND state = 'GA' ;

 COMMIT ;

 '''

 Control statements

 There are a number of control statements for logical flow and decision making in the body of the procedure or in a batch.